SmartGridready/.github/profile/README.md

         <td>SGrSpecifications defines the XML-schemes for the SmartGridready functional-profiles and the XML-schemes for
         device descriptions in XML, called EID-XML (External Interface Description XML).
         It also contains the EID-XML for SmartGridready declared devices.
-The EID-XML are read by the commhandler and define the interface conversion from the generic SmartGridready interface to the device specific interface.</td>
+The EID-XML are read by the commhandler and defines the interface conversion from the generic SmartGridready interface to the device specific interface.</td>
     </tr>
     <tr>